Mission

 DhhEAF Program

-Free of charge, professional lessons have been provided to DHH children at more than 15 schools in Southern California.
-Roy 's sound foundation of teaching skills addresses the wide array of athletic abilities in each group.
-From beginning levels to advanced players, we have directly reached over 1800 DHH students since DhhEAF's inception in 2003.
+Lessons have been provided to DHH children at more than 25 schools in Southern California.
+We have directly reached over 2,000 DHH students since our inception in 2003.

 What's new:

 Roy was a high school football player in Buffalo, NY when a friend introduced him to tennis and he took a liking to the sport.
-His parents could not afford lessons; let alone, premium costs for indoor court time.
+His parents could not afford lessons or premium costs for indoor court time.
 However, he read books / magazines, observed skilled players, practiced hitting on the wall, and honed his game.
-In the process, he learned important lessons: The benefits of hard work, problem solving, and fair play.
+In the process, he learned important lessons: The benefits of hard work, problem solving, perseverance and fair play.

-Both Tom & Roy are confident that their enthusiasm for teaching, far reaching knowledge and passion for the game will translate into a myriad of success for the DHH community.
-They are committed to DhhEAF as a long-term project and believe it has the potential for national implementation.
+He's confident that his enthusiasm for teaching, far reaching knowledge and passion for the game will translate into a myriad of success for his DHH students.
+He's committed to DhhEAF as a long-term project and believe it has the potential for national implementation.

 Contact Us

-Deaf and hard of hearing Educational Athletic Foundation (DhhEAF)
+The Deaf and hard of hearing Educational Athletic Foundation

 1000 N. Alameda,